 He had to choose.
 He could stay where he was, stuck in his identity as an invalid.
 Or he could get well.
 And the same holds true with getting well spiritually, we have to choose to turn to God in our lives, of our own free will.
 Or we can stay stuck in our identity as sinners and therefore enemies of God.
 And although it is not at all what he wants for us, if we don’t choose to be in right relationship with him in our lives, he is not going to force us.

 I have always been confused by these words in the Bible, “And God hardened Pharaoh’s (or some other person’s) heart.”
 It was unfathomable to me God would do that, until last Monday when it finally dawned on me.
 God doesn’t do it.
 Having a hard heart is a choice.
-Some people are never NOT going to be offended, angry or resentful at God, they simply just do not want him in their lives, much less to bow down to him as Lord of their lives.
-The very idea of God hardens their hearts.
+Some people are never NOT going to be offended, angry or resentful at God.
+They simply just do not want him in their lives, much less to bow down to him as Lord (boss) of their lives.
+Here is the thing, the very idea of God hardens their hearts.
 Hearts aren’t made hard by God reaching down and turning them to stone.
 Hard hearts are something each one of us chooses or doesn’t choose to have.
 Either it’s our identity or it isn’t.
 Pharaoh’ heart became hard by refusing to trust in and obey God.
 Which never ends well.
 Pharaoh’s rejection of God to do things his own way brought suffering, pain and death to many innocent people.
 One man’s choice affects and infects so very many others.
-And when I have hardened my heart to God in my life, like a nasty contagious virus it affects countless others, spreading along, invisible to the naked eye.
+And when I have hardened my heart to God in my life, like a nasty contagious virus, it affects countless others, spreading along, invisible to the naked eye.

-Josef Stalin’s daughter told a news reporter that on his deathbed the communist leader died shaking his fist at heaven.
-Still mad at God, even after his hard heart had forced oppression on his people and ordered millions and millions of his own countrymen killed, in peacetime no less.
-The Bible tells us Pharaoh acted much in the same way.
+Josef Stalin’s daughter told a news reporter on his deathbed the communist leader died shaking his fist at heaven.
+Still mad at God, even after his hard heart had forced oppression on his people and ordered millions and millions of his own countrymen imprisoned and killed, in peacetime no less !
+Bible tells us Pharaoh acted much in the same way.

 Take up my bed and walk, by choosing God, turning from my sin in repentance and returning to God through his one and only Son Jesus Christ.
 And eventually, in the fullness of time, my soul will do what it was designed to do.
 Heal.